Goodbye Virtual Learning, Hello Summer!

 Much of my counseling and therapy work could fall under a single theme: managing transitions.
+The ultimate transition just occurred when we hunkered down and flattened the Coronavirus curve.
 Change is inevitable, “it’s the only constant”, as the saying goes.
-We always seem to be going through one phase into another: childhood into adolescence, adolescence into adulthood, single life to married, (or vice versa), work life into retirement, etc. Helping people learn how to cope with and manage change might seem pretty straight forward.
-But it’s really different for everyone.
+We are always going through one phase into another: childhood into adolescence, adolescence into adulthood, single life to married, (or vice versa), work life into retirement, etc. Helping people cope with and manage change is not straight forward.
+It’s really different for everyone.

-Transitioning from the end of a school year into summer.
+Transitioning from the end of an awkward school year into summer.

-Some students are thrilled to be out of “the chicken coop” (as one of my client’s calls it) and done with another grade.
-They are ready for oodles of free time to do as he or she pleases.
-Others have more mixed emotions – they find comfort in the routine of school, of seeing friends on a daily basis, and they thrive in the regularity of that structure.
+Some students are thrilled to be out of the virtual, remote learning machine.
+They are ready for oodles of free time to do as he or she pleases, if allowed.
+Others have more mixed emotions – they find comfort in the routine of school at home, of seeing family on a daily basis, and they thrive in the regularity of that structure.
 How to start preparing for transition? (click here to learn more)